-Islamic FX Swap Based on the Wa'ad Structure
+Islamic FX Swap Based on Wa'ad Structure

 The second structure in a FX Swap is based on the concept of wa'ad.
 The wa'ad is an Arabic word which literally means "a promise".
 The value of the wa'ad in Shariah is similar to the value of a social promise in Common Law.
-The promise may have moral force, in that breaking it may provoke opprobrium (social blame) but it does not entail legal obligations or legal sanctions.
-Under Civil Law, the wa'ad can be binding or non-binding depending on the intention of the party who is giving the promise.
+The promise may have moral force in that breaking it may provoke opprobrium (social blame) but it does not entail legal obligations or legal sanctions.
+Under Civil Law, the Wa'ad can be binding or non-binding depending on the intention of the party who is giving the promise.

-The Islamic Fiqh Academy (based on the Kingdom of Saudi Arabia) has decided that the wa'ad is "obligatory not only in the eyes of God but also in a court of law" when: it is made in commercial transactions; it is a unilateral promise; and it has caused the promisee to incur liabilities.
-Also it is a requirement that the actual sale - if the promisee was in respect of selling a certain asset - to be concluded at the time of exchange of the offer and the acceptance (known in Arabic as Majlis al-Aqd) and not at the time of the wa'ad.
-The promisee also has the possibility to claim actual damages from the promisor, if the latter backs out of a wa'ad.
+The Islamic Figh Academy (based on the Kingdom of Saudi Arabia) has decided that the Wa'ad is "obligatory not only in the eyes of God but also in a court of law" when: it is made in commercial transactions; it is a unilateral promise; and it has caused the promissee to incur liabilities.
+Also it is a requirement that the actual sale - if the promissee was in respect of selling a certain asset - to be concluded at the time of exchange of the offer and the acceptance (known in Arabic as Mailis al-Aqd) and not at the time of the Wa'ad.
+The promissee also has the possibility to claim actual damages from the promissory, if the latter backs out on a Wa'ad.
+10

-The Islamic FX based on the wa'ad structure involves exchange of currencies (bay' al-sarf) at the beginning, and a promise or undertaking (wa'ad) to carry out another bay' al-sarf at the future date based on the rate determined today.
+The Islamic FX based on Wa'ad structure involves exchange of currencies (bay' al-sarf) at the beginning, and promise or undertaking (wa'ad) to carry out another bay' al-sarf at the future date based on the rate determined today.
 At the expiry date, the second bay' al-sarf will be implemented to get back the original currency.